Make a great impression

 First and foremost, be polite to the receptionist.
 The receptionist isn’t just a receptionist but actually is a First Impression Specialist.
 How you treat this person is part of your overall assessment and will be reported back to the assessment team.

-Wait, Presentation Counts Too!
+Wait, to Make a Great Impression, Presentation Counts Too!

 Much like a doctor’s visit, an interview includes a chunk of time spent waiting.
 So try your best to look calm but busy.
 Don’t just sit there doing nothing.
 If there are magazines on a table in front of you, pick one up.
 Busy yourself in a professional manner—don’t chew gum, make a last-minute cell phone call, or pester the receptionist.